-Sometimes it is just to retard the rise, so that we can control when we bake the bread.
-There are discussions about flavor being created when dough is refrigerated for several hours or overnight, but it is unclear whether this comes from the enzymes in the flour, yeast metabolites, dying yeast byproducts or other chemical reactions.
+Sometimes it is just to retard the rise so that we can control when we bake the bread.
+There are discussions about the flavor being created when the dough is refrigerated for several hours or overnight, but it is unclear whether this comes from the enzymes in the flour, yeast metabolites, dying yeast byproducts or other chemical reactions.

 Yes, you can use it to slow down your bread dough if you cannot bake it immediately.
 This can occur during the first proofing or after shaping.
 It can be done right after you shape your loaf, or to retard a loaf that expanded before you were ready.
 Although the latter is not optimal, it usually results in an acceptable product.

 Why Do We Proof Dough over Warm Water or on the Back of the Stove?